 Location/Place of Public Expression Activities

-- The plaza of the Rosemary Yuhas Commons is an example of a location that meets the basic principles described in this policy and in these guidelines.
-Groups may be encouraged to consider the plaza of the Yuhas Commons as a primary location for public expression activities on campus.
+- The plaza of the Rosemary Yuhas Commons meets the basic principles described in this policy and in these guidelines.
+Groups will use the plaza of the Yuhas Commons as a primary location for public expression activities on campus.

 Manner of Public Expression on Campus

-Pamphlets: Papers, pamphlets, and similar materials may be distributed in person by members of the College community or by sponsored non-members of the College community (as defined in this policy/guidelines); however, distribution by means of accosting individuals or by hawking or shouting is prohibited.
-Efforts must be made to avoid litter.
+Printed Materials: Papers, pamphlets, and similar materials may be distributed in person by members of the College community or by sponsored non-members of the College community (as defined in this policy/guidelines); however, distribution by means that is aggressive or combative is prohibited.

 Guidelines for the Public Posting of Written Materials: